-A level 2 concern should be referred into HEE NW using the local referral protocol:
+A level 2 concern should be referred into HENW using the local referral protocol:

-For foundation trainees, the foundation programme director (FPD) or director of medical education (DME) should refer to the patch associate dean using Form F1
+For foundation trainees, the Foundation Programme Director or Director of Medical Education should refer to the patch Associate Dean using Form F1

-For specialty trainees, the training programme director (TPD) or head of school (HoS) should refer to the specialty associate dean using Form S1.
-The lead employer team should also be notified of the concerns.
+For specialty trainees, the Training Programme Director or Head of School should refer to the specialty Associate Dean using Form S1.
+The appropriate Lead Employer Team should also be notified of the concerns.

-For dental trainees, the TPD should refer to the associate dental director using Form D1
+For dental trainees, the Training Programme Director should refer to the Associate Dental Director using Form D1